 Your phone hardware

-Computer audio hardware isn’t very good, especially on laptops.
+Compared to dedicated telephony equipment, most computer audio hardware isn’t very good, especially on laptops.
 Poor quality speakers and microphones can make your life hard.
 Fortunately, this is both easy to check and fix.
 To check:

 - Place a test call from your computer to anything else and listen from both sides!
 You don’t even have to use Fastcall for this…